philchuang/MvvmNotificationChainer/README.md

 Initial functionality is done and seems to work as expected.

 Implemented Features:
-* Performs ProperyChanged for a chained property whenever a watched property changes
+* Performs PropertyChanged for a dependent property whenever a watched property changes
 * Compile-time property name safety for easy refactoring
-* Executes just once per chain, trivial performance hit on initialization
+* Creates & registers just once per chain, trivial performance hit on initialization
 * Bolt-on code: No need to change base classes, or extensively modify existing ViewModels

 To Dos: